-In order to include courses featuring alternative instruction as instructional time when determining funding level, the district must publish a "Catalog of Courses Using Alternative Instruction" that includes, at a minimum:
+In order to include courses featuring alternative instruction as instructional time in the calculations to determine funding level, the district must publish a catalog of courses that includes, at a minimum:

-- The title of each course that includes alternative instruction - A description of each of the courses - The course provider (if applicable) for each alternative instruction course - Course provider refers to the entity that creates (and, if applicable, from whom the district or school purchases) the digital course content for Blended Learning and Supplemental Online courses.
+- The title of each course to be considered alternative instruction - A description of each of the courses - The course provider (if applicable) for each alternative instruction course - Course provider refers to the entity that creates (and, if applicable, from whom the district or school purchases) the digital course content for Blended Learning and Supplemental Online courses.
 If the district is purchasing digital course content from a third-party course content provider (such as CDLS, Edmentum, Edgenuity, etc.), the district must indicate this in their catalog of courses using alternative instruction.
 Further, the district must be prepared to provide evidence of payment for these courses (as applicable).
-If the district or school uses digital course content created by district or school staff for these course types, this should also be stated in the catalog.

-• The number of credits associated with each alternative instruction course
+If the district or school uses digital course content created by district or school staff for these course types, this should also be stated in the catalog. - The number of credits earned by completing an alternative instruction course similar credit-bearing course (i.e., offering the same number of credits) in a 100% direct instruction course offered at the same school.